 Race of Champions-Finals

 For example; if racer (A) has a 20 handicap and competes against racer (B) with a 5 handicap, racer (A) would get a 15% head start before racer (B) gets the green light.
 The two competitors race to the finish line and the first racer to cross the finish line wins.
-The finish time differential between the two racers is announced and the winner returns to the start to compete in the next level of the bracket.
-The final four male and female racers compete for the overall win and cash prizes.
+The finish time differential between the two racers is announced and the winner returns to the start to compete in the next round of the bracket.
+The final four juniors and final for adult racers compete for the their divisional win and cash prizes.

-1st Place: $1,000.00
+1st Place: $1000.00

 2nd Place: $750.00

 1st Place: $400.00

 3rd Place: $150.00